The Beatles continue to astound even science, 50 years after they broke up.

 According to The Times, Vincent Cheung, a doctoral student at the institute, said, “It is fascinating that humans derive pleasure from a piece of music just by how sounds are ordered over time.
 Songs that we find pleasant strike a good balance between us knowing what is going to happen next and surprising us with something we did not expect.”

-What’s also surprising are the different genres the study covered – judging from the Top 7, we have pop, hard rock, R&B and reggae represented.
-That diversity shows that it’s not really the style of music that’s important – what’s important, at least according to the study, are the chord progressions.
-And the Beatles stand second to no one in their innovative use of chords.
+What’s also surprising are the different genres the study covered — judging from the Top 7, we have pop, hard rock, R&B and reggae represented.
+That diversity shows that it’s not really the style of music that’s important.
+What’s important, at least according to the study, are the chord progressions.

 “Ob-La-Di, Ob-La-Da” is not one of the Beatles’ best-known hits.
-It was written primarily by Paul McCartney for the White Album and was hated by John Lennon, who called it one of “Paul’s granny shit.”
-The song hit #1 in Europe in 1969 but was not released in the United States until 1976, where it reached only #49.
+It was written primarily by McCartney for the White Album and was hated by John Lennon, who called it one of “Paul’s granny shit.”
+The song hit No. 1 in Europe in 1969 but was not released in the U.S. until 1976, where it reached only #49.

 And now it’s been deemed the greatest pop song in history.
 Take that, John.